How to Stream Chinese TV Online: 4 Rad Resources

 Their Mandarin television section boasts over 50 different channels.

-Sling also offers 8-day replay, so you can catch your favorite Mandarin television shows on your time.
+Sling also offers Catch-Up TV, formerly 8-day replay, so you can catch your favorite Mandarin television shows on your time.
 Most of their channels offer Chinese and English subtitles as well.
 This streaming resource is great because you can enjoy non-Chinese channels and films as well, making this a sort of “all-in-one” selection that’s great for learning Chinese and also for watching other types of media.

 Sling TV offers a free 7-day trial so you can decide whether the service is right for you.
 After the trial, Sling TV costs $15 a month at its most basic level.